 Campaign title:

-The Pope Video – August 2023: For World Youth Day
+The Pope Video – September 2023: For people living on the margins

 A project by Pope’s Worldwide Prayer Network